ahandrewh teaches IAT-235information design

 This project is completed individually.

-P1: Layout is worth 15% of your final grade.
+P1: Clarity is worth 10% of your final grade.

 Weekly instructions